lionheart/git-bigstore/README.md

 Configuration
 -------------

 To get started, set up an Amazon S3 bucket to store stuff.
-Once you have your access key id and secret access key on hand, and just run the following:
+Once you have your access key id and secret access key on hand, run the following:

     $ pip install git-bigstore
-    $ git bigstore init # this will prompt you for your S3 credentials
+    $ git bigstore init

-Now, just add an entry to your .gitattributes file for each filetype you want to store remotely.
-E.g.:
+    Please enter your S3 Credentials

+    Access Key: XXX
+    Secret Key: XXX
+    Bucket Name: my-bucket-name

+Well, that was easy!
+Your Git repository is now prepared to track big files.
+To specify filetypes to store remotely, add an entry to your .gitattributes.
+E.g., if you want to upload CSV files to S3, perform this command in your repository root:

     $ echo "*.csv filter=bigstore" > .gitattributes